homics/instructions/homics/docs/user-guide/kafka.md

     In `/tools/docker/kafka/`, the docker-compose file will launch an instance of **zookeeper** and **kafka**.
     To start kafka simply run :

-        cd commons-messaging && docker compose up
+        cd commons-messaging
+        docker-compose up

     To stop

-        cd commons-messaging && docker compose stop
+        cd commons-messaging
+        docker-compose stop

 ## At your keyboard

-You can start by checking out the branch for the fourth exercise: `git checkout exercise-4`.
+Checkout the branch:

+    git checkout exercise-4

 This exercise is split in two parts.

-First, you will edit the **Monolith** to send a message to kafka when an order is payed.
+1. You will edit the **Monolith** to send a message to kafka when an order is payed.

-Secondly, you will consume messaging on the **Stats** microservices.
+2. You will consume the messages in the **Stats** microservice.

-### Producing kafka messaging with the Monolith
+### 4.1 - Monolith

 1. Send a kafka message